opencompl/lean-mlir-old/test/README.md

-- `TestCanonicalizer.lean` lists the canonical form of the IR.
+- `1-gen/` contains the generated Lean files
+- `1-failures/` contains the Lean files that fail canonicalization.